 A tiny village on the north coast of the island, Toi most consists of agricultural land.

 There is a dirt road leading to the Toi Sea Track.
-However, it is not suitable for rental cars.
+However, it was overgrown the last time our team checked providing no access.
 A bike trail on the Falepipi Bush Road is also accessible from Toi.

 Namukulu, on the northwest coast of the island, might have the smallest population, but it is a hotspot for tourists.

-There are a few accommodations in the village, including the Namukulu Cottages, Kaliki Lodge and the Clifftop Fale.
+There are a few accommodations in the village, including the Namukulu Cottages.

 More About Niue Villages